ePages-de/epages-devportal/_posts/2020/2020-06-23-hr-insights-remote-recruiting.md

 Here's how it looks like (in the best case):

 1. We review the application, and if the applicant meets the requirements, they receive an invitation for an interview.
 2. We have a phone interview with the applicant.
-If the applicant is based abroad, we use Skype or BigBlueButton for the phone call - both tools are free of charge and very easy to use which makes it easier for applicants to get along.
+If the applicant is based abroad, we use [Skype](https://www.skype.com/en/){:target="_blank"} or [BigBlueButton](https://bigbluebutton.org/){:target="_blank"} for the phone call - both tools are free of charge and very easy to use which makes it easier for applicants to get along.
 3. The applicant receives a task they have to work on within a week.
 3. We schedule an interview via video call with one of us, and either one of our Managers or one of the team members.
 4. We schedule a second interview (incl. a get-together with the team) or a trial day which is conducted fully remotly via video call.